Dustin Werbeski soul to soul on the air vents.

 Where do you want to see your photography go in the future?

-I dream of seeing all the stuff I have shot, (and basically hid) finally make it on the walls of galleries.
+I dream of seeing all the stuff I have shot finally make it on the walls of galleries.
 Selling my images as art is my first goal, and secondly would be making money with some fashion & other commercial work done my way.
 I would shoot skating again if given the right opportunity, like a tour to document or a company in need of branding.

 What are your favorite cities in the world to skate in?

 Barcelona and Vancouver.
-The first one is obvious, as Spain sets the bar high for picturesque skatepark like architecture.
-But, Vancouver’s North Shore is by far the best place for off-roading and trail skating.
+The first is obvious, as Spain sets the bar high for picturesque skatepark-like architecture.
+But Vancouver’s North Shore is by far the best place for off-roading and trail skating.

-You are one of the most prolific skaters in putting out online content.
-I really enjoyed the On One Hundos Under Cover edit you did.
-How often do you actually skate a 4x100mm setup or 4x110mm setup?
-How does skating 4×110 compare to skating 3×110?
+You’re a prolific skater known for your online content.
+I loved the On One Hundos Under Cover edit.
+How often do you skate with a 4x100mm or 4x110mm setup?
+How does 4×110 compare to 3×110 skating?

-I still own those same 4×100 frames and wheels, but do not find myself using them too much.
-To me, they are the perfect frame for mixing aggressive and free skating.
-This is something I do not do here skating alone, but did do a ton of back in Spain, as I found it a pain to take two pairs of skates, or just big wheels and not be able to enjoy the spots with the boys.
-It is comforting having the regular amount of wheels, and the “groove” being where it is supposed to be, unlike when you ride 3×3’s.
-Four 100mm’s are a little long, but not too long to have the ability to do all the grinds on just the wheels.
+I still own those 4×100 frames and wheels, but I do not use them too much.
+They are the perfect frame for mixing aggressive and free skating.
+This is something I do not do here skating alone, but I did do a ton of back in Spain, as I found it a pain to take two pairs of skates or just big wheels and not enjoy the spots with the boys.
+It is comforting to have the regular amount of wheels and the “groove” where it is supposed to be, unlike when you ride 3x3s.
+Four 100 mm are a little long, but not too long to have the ability to do all the grinds on just the wheels.

 Edit of Dustin Skating on One Hundos

 That’s great to hear that I did my job and sold you on the skates!
-That ad was shot right in Barcelona, at a rarely visited location on Mont Juic.
-Back when we lived in the Powerhouse, we had that mountain as our backyard, so we ended up finding this graveyard quite early.
-I used to take people on late night trips there when it was closed.
-It is such an eerie but lovely place to be hanging out when it’s dead.
-Years later I was pondering a location to film that skate ad with Mathias von Gostomski, and voila it clicked… 3 wheels, death to the 4th, graveyard, etc… Mathias is the best, literally, he does his thing, and you do yours, never worrying about how the end product is going to look.
-It is actually the opposite, you skate already knowing that it is going to look better then you could ever imagine.
+That ad was shot in Barcelona, at a rarely visited location on Mont Juic.
+When we lived in the Powerhouse, we had that mountain as our backyard, so we found this graveyard quite early.
+I used to take people on late-night trips there when it was closed.
+It is such an eerie but lovely place to hang out when it’s dead.
+Years later, I was pondering a location to film that skate ad with Mathias von Gostomski.
+Voila, it clicked… 3 wheels, Death to the 4th, graveyard, etc.… Mathias is the best; literally, he does his thing, and you do yours, never worrying about how the end product will look.
+It is the opposite; you skate already, knowing it will look better than you could imagine.

 Death to the 4th Wheel Edit Filmed in Barcelona, Spain

 Off-roading the North Shore is by far the most popular thing I have ever done on my skates.
-I got a couple of news and radio segments from it, and cannot even count the amount of times it has been reposted and shared on the Internet.
+I got a couple of news and radio segments from it, and I cannot even count the number of times it has been reposted and shared on the Internet.
 Shooting it was also some of the best times I have had.
 I spent two days hanging out with two girls and another blader for one of the days.
-Like I mentioned earlier, Barb knows how to handle a camera, and the other girl, Amber, went to photography school with me.
-They both documented it as we hiked and I tried out these trails.
-I had no idea if the berms were possible, I had always dreamt of skating them.
+As I mentioned earlier, Barb knows how to handle a camera, and the other girl, Amber, went to photography school with me.
+They documented it as we hiked, and I tried out these trails.
+I had no idea if the berms were possible; I had always dreamt of skating them.
 I had googled what seemed like the best trails, but in reality, they were a little intense.
 But while out exploring the woods, we did find the ideal conditions and managed to film some of the best off-roading I have done.
-Being out in the woods with no pressure, made it super enjoyable, so much so, that I keep dreaming of round two.
+Being out in the woods with no pressure made it super enjoyable, so much so that I kept dreaming of round two.

 Edit of Dustin Off-Road Skating The North Shore in Vancouver, Canada